Human-Centered AI and the Control Bargain

 Sources

-- University of Maryland Human-Computer Interaction Lab, Human-Centered Artificial Intelligence book page, author context, book description, table of contents, and links to Amazon and Oxford, reviewed June 16, 2026.
+- University of Maryland Human-Computer Interaction Lab, Human-Centered Artificial Intelligence and Human-Centered AI book page, HCAI framework, book context, table of contents, and two-dimensional control/automation description, reviewed June 25, 2026.

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.